 Virginia Holocaust Museum Info

-Following guidelines set forth by medical professionals and Governor Ralph Northam, the Virginia Holocaust Museum will require masks for entry to the museum.
+Out of an abundance of caution, and as part of a careful reopening, the Virginia Holocaust Museum will require masks for entry to the museum.
 We are also asking guests to sign a mandatory waiver and register to enter the museum, which can be done below.

 As a safety precaution, we will limit the number of guests in the museum at one time.
 And, once in the museum, please practice safe social distancing.
 Signs and floormats have been placed throughout the museum to remind our guests of spacing.